 The content on DollarSprout includes links to our advertising partners.
 When you read our content and click on one of our partners’ links, and then decide to complete an offer — whether it’s downloading an app, opening an account, or some other action — we may earn a commission from that advertiser, at no extra cost to you.

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

-Banking has come a long way since the days of our parents.
+Banking has come a long way since the generation our parents lived in.

 To start saving time with online banking, you’ll first need to open up a bank account online.
-If you’ve never done it before, it’s a lot easier than you might think.
+If you’ve never done it before, I’m here to assure you that it’s a lot easier than you might think.